-Mark is developing a series of ritual walking works under the guise of ‘The Rough Band’, a collaboration with artist and curator Robert Pacitti.
-The Rough Band’s work invites active participation, encouraging new community rituals, from small group walks to mass participation events such as ‘The Pyre Parade’.
+Mark has developed a series of open access ritual walks under the guise of The Rough Band with artist and curator Robert Pacitti.
+These works invite active participation, encouraging new community rituals, from small group walks to mass participation events.

 Mark is an author and researcher.
 His primary research interests are Celtic, Anglo-Saxon and Iron Age Scandinavian studies, especially literature, art and culture; religion and belief; ritual and magical practice; and northern pre-Christian worldviews.
 He also pursues general interests in folklore, mythology, mythopoeia and archeoastronomy.